mcvta/Predict-Total-P-Machine-Learning---SMOGN/README.md

 - file with the metrics MAE and NSE for the machine learning model and for each station obtained for each hyperopt iteration (e.g. metrics1.xlsx)
 - file with the predicted values for the training dataset for each station (e.g.trainSVR1.xlsx);
 - file with the predicted values for the testing dataset for each station (e.g.testSVR1.xlsx.xlsx);
-- file with the total phosphorus prediction considering the entire dataset (e.g.prediction.xlsx)
+- file with the total phosphorus prediction considering the entire dataset (e.g.prediction.xlsx).